SeaQL/seaql.github.io/SeaORM/docs/06-relation/02-one-to-many.md

 ## Defining the Inverse Relation

-It is the same as defining the one-to-one inverse relation.
+It is the same as defining the one-to-one inverse relation, just without a unique key.
 The rule of thumb is, always define a `belongs_to` on the Entity with a foreign key `xxx_id`.

 ```rust {9,10} title="entity/fruit.rs"
 #[sea_orm::model]